bpuklich/refinerycms-wordpress-import/README.md

 __paragraphs__

 Wordpress doesn't export &lt;p&gt; tags.
 Paragraphs are separated by a blank line.
-The conversion process looks for these and wraps the text in p tags.
+The conversion process looks for these and wraps the text in  &lt;p&gt;  tags.

 __base64 encoded images__

 Some content has been noted which includes base64 encoded images.
 These appear as a single line of 500K or more characters which the rest of the content processing seemed to struggle with.
 These images are processed and saved as files in the public folder, and an appropriate url is inserted into the text.

 __Shortcodes__

-Shortcodes are processed using the Shortcode gem and template files located in support/templates/haml.
+Shortcodes are processed using the Shortcode gem and template files located in `support/templates/haml`.
 You may wish to add to these templates for frequently occurring shortcodes in your Wordpress site.

 _caption_